Version 3.2: October 27, 2019

 But they will still be unhappy because there will still be “monstrous” “stupid” “giants” “who think themselves divinely born.”
 The ones who are supposed to be precursors of the nobler breed point to heaven but “live themselves in Hell.”

-And this is all very interesting.
 In this story within a story, the small man sees himself as superior.
 It occurs to me that the popular alien stories (presented as non-fiction by authors such as Whitley Strieber) show a very slightly built type of creature – thin body, legs and arms.
 Maybe that’s a representation of the ultimate human in someone’s mind–because it is an idea expressed by H. G. Wells in his stories–and I suppose Huxley may have been referring to that.

 Hercules finds a wife of the same size.
 They despair, however, when they give birth to a normal sized son.
 When the son gets older, he and his dog menace everyone in the house, and his friends would ridicule his parents and the servants.
 After one extreme case of mockery, Hercules and his wife decide to end their lives together.
 He reads a passage in Suetonious unexpectedly disparaging dwarves before he takes his life.